damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 1. Older and newer branches build correctly since they can contain a different build file
 1. Forks automatically get a proper build script that gets updated when they merge upstream in
 1. You can experiment with CI build settings in your branch without breaking other branches.

-   This is not possible for Jenkins-like settings.
+The above things are not possible with Jenkins-like scripts that are the same for the whole project.

 ### How it works